 - 1. The left switch turns the headlamps and parking / clearance lamps on and off.
 It also rotates to turn the drivers side map light off and on. - 2.
-The center switch controls the brightness of the dash instrumentation lighting. - 3.
-The right knob engages and disengages the parking brake.
+The center switch controls the brightness of the dash instrumentation lighting.

 Power Seat Operation